-Press YES (F1) ONLY if you want to restore your database to the initial factory setting that the meter was shipped with.
+Press YES (F1) ONLY if you want to restore your database to the initial factory settings that the meter was shipped with.
 All current user-entered settings will be overwritten.
 The green LP3 LED will flash at a faster pace until the recall is performed.

-The "RESET CRC" screen will follow "RESTORE DATABASE".
-Upon pressing OK (F4), an option to reset the NVRAM CRC will follow.
+Upon pressing OK (F4), an option to reset CRC will follow.